MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 If you still can't sign in to the device, reset the device to its factory settings.

 1. Perform a factory reset from the OEM device settings or by using the key combination that's specific to the OEM model.
-2. After factory resetting the device, delete the device object in Azure AD, Intune and Teams Admin Center.
-This will allow fresh objects to be created when you signin.
+2. Delete the device object in Microsoft Entra ID, Microsoft Intune and the Microsoft Teams admin center.
+This will enable fresh objects to be created when you sign in.
 3. Use option 1, 2 or 3 to sign in to the device.